openjusticebe/BE_companies_api/README.md

 # Why this API?

 This API is a simple way to get data from the [Belgian government](https://kbopub.economie.fgov.be/kbo-open-data/login).
-The Banque Carrefour is currently charging a fee for using the API -- currently 50€ for 2000 requests (20220829).

-At OpenJustice.be, we don't like to pay for OpenData and we want to make it free for everyone.
+# How to use it?

+1. Clone this repository
+2. Get the date from the [Belgian government](https://kbopub.economie.fgov.be/kbo-open-data/login) and put it in the `csv` folder.
+3. Run the notebook `./prepare-data.ipynb` to prepare the data.
+4. Run `php artisan serve` to start the API on port `8000`.